Redshifted 21-cm bispectrum II: Impact of the spin temperature fluctuations and redshift space distortions on the signal from the Cosmic Dawn: Summary and Discussions

 This work is focused on quantifying the impact of the RSD on the spherically averaged bispectra.
 For a more complete understanding of the anisotropy in the signal bispectra due to redshift space distortions, one would need to decompose the bispectra into a vector space of the orthonormal basis as suggested by \citet{bharadwaj20}.

-Lastly, in the present analysis we have not considered another important LoS effect which is always present in an actual observation, the light cone effect \citep{datta12, datta14, mondal18}.
+Furthermore, in the present analysis we have not considered another important LoS effect which is always present in an actual observation, the light cone effect \citep{datta12, datta14, mondal18}.
 This LoS anisotropy in the signal arises due to the time evolution of the cosmic 21-cm signal.

+Lastly, in this work we have not considered the effects caused by incomplete foreground subtraction.
+It is essential to use optimal foreground removal techniques for a reliable estimation of the signal bispectra from the observed data \citep{watkinson20, 2021MNRAS.500.2264H}.
+Incomplete foreground removal may result in a wrong interpretation of the signal bispectra.
+Furthermore, we have also not discussed the detectability of the 21-cm bispectra for any present or future telescopes, taking into account the presence of thermal noise \citep{yoshiura14} and other systematic uncertainties.
 We plan to address these issues in our followup work.
-Apart from these, we also plan to address the detectability, system noise, and foregrounds etc. in the context of the bispectrum.